idrice24/School-Management-Software/README.md

 **#Server
 This project is based on the [Spring Boot](http://projects.spring.io/spring-boot/) project use these packages :
 - [Neteans IDE](https://netbeans.org/index.html)
-* this ide help us to:
+* this IDE help us to:
     - Setting Up the Project
     - Adding Code to the Generated Source File
     - Compiling and Running the Application